ranylm/TestReactApp/README.md

 npm install
 ```

 -Finished!
 You now have a local copy of the repository, try 'signing' the CONTRIBUTORS.md file with your name.
+Remember to add,commit,push.

+You might also want to [save your changes to the main(not forked) repository.](#pushing-your-changes-to-the-original-repository).

 ## Running development server